biocypher/iggytop/README.md

 ## Graphs vs. Tables
-Two paths are covered: a tabular path that stacks source databases into a large table (used in Scirpy and Releases), and a knowledge graph path that converts the source data into a graph.
+Two paths are covered: A tabular path that stacks source databases into a large table (used in Scirpy and Releases), and a knowledge graph path that converts the source data into a graph.
 Both are documented in the [documentation](https://iggytop.readthedocs.io/en/latest/).
 For details, see [Graph Data Structure](https://iggytop.readthedocs.io/en/latest/graph_data_structure.html) and [Tabular Data Structure](https://iggytop.readthedocs.io/en/latest/tabular_data_structure.html).

 ## Prerequisites
 To run DB/graph generation locally: